 Science and modern technology have empowered the world with many miracles that were otherwise thought impossible.
-One such attempt is the resurrection biology, that is to bring the vanished species back to life, commonly known as de-extinction or, species revivalism.
+One such attempt is the resurrection biology, which is to bring the vanished species back to life, commonly known as de-extinction or species revivalism.
 Not long since the 1990 science fiction novel by Michael Crichton called Jurassic Park achieved sensation throughout the world along with its adopted film series by the same title.
-Scientists tried to turn imagination into reality by partially succeeding to revive extinct Pyrenean Ibex in 2003.
+Scientists tried to turn imagination into reality by partially succeeding in reviving extinct Pyrenean Ibex in 2003.

 Table of Contents

 Possible Resurrection of Extinct Species In The Future: De-Extinction

 There are a number of potential candidates of various species for resurrection, which are being researched.
 And below is the list.

 Commonly known as Bucardo (Capra pyrenaica), the Pyrenean Ibex was a wild goat that lived in the Pyrenees, the mountain range between France and Spain, surviving on leaves and stems.
 Due to excessive hunting, their population declined immensely that in 1999 a single bucardo remained.
 She was a female named Celia and died in 2000 hit by a tree branch, causing the bucardo to become officially extinct.
 But Celia’s cells were preserved in labs in Madrid and Zaragoza.
 A group of scientists then injected the bucardo’s cells into goat eggs evacuated of their genetic material.
 Then they implanted the eggs into 57 surrogate mothers, and seven became pregnant.
 Six of the seven pregnant animals ended in miscarriages, but one mother that was a hybrid between a Spanish ibex and a goat carried a clone of Celia and delivered it 2.1 kilograms in weight.
 However, it was only minutes before it becomes extinct again, died with difficulty in breathing due to a gigantic extra lobe in one of its lungs.